nr-johnson/running-red/README.md

 ---
 ## Known Bugs:
 Sometimes, when shooting at imps, the arrow will miss.
+I *think* this is because the distance the arrow travels per frame is larger than the width of this imp, making it miss if shooting from a certain distance.

 Game doesn't scale well when loaded onto smaller screens.

 Background scrolling at the end of the game stops at different points depending on screen size (not in the way I want).
-I just ensured that overscrolled so it doesn't break the game.
+I just ensured that overscrolls so it doesn't break the game.